-4) Know your rights… Or at least who haves them
+4) Know your rights… Or at least who has them

 The publishing copyright is controlled by the publisher (which is what we are here at Sentric), but bear in mind that a track might have a number of songwriters who may have different publishers – all of which would need to give permission in order for a sync to go ahead.

-There are many examples of huge sync deals that have fallen through because the publishing copyright was split between a large amount of people and some chancer who had 2% of the track for contributing a forgettable throw away line couldn’t be found because he no longer lives in his mum’s attic (actual true story that – for a six figure deal as well).
+There are many examples of huge sync deals that have fallen through because the publishing copyright was split between a large number of people and some chancer who had 2% of the track for contributing a forgettable throwaway line couldn’t be found because he no longer lives in his mum’s attic (actual true story that – for a six-figure deal as well).

 5) Research the right people to approach

 The synchronisation chain of command stereotypically looks like this:

 Music supervisors usually have two types of filters where they source music from for their various projects:

 Professional filters: These are the people they approach when they have a brief from the project manager and need a selection of music.
 That, basically, is us; the publishers and labels (could also include ‘sync agents’ who rep your music purely on a sync basis) who will look at the brief and filter through their catalogues to find the most suitable tracks.